About the Center and its services

 - How can parents help students accomplish college student developmental tasks?

 - My student is a freshman and doesn't have many friends on campus.
-What activities at UMD might help him/her to get more involved?
+What activities at UMD might help them to get more involved?

 - How can I speak with a staff member during orientation?

-- I've been trying to encourage my child to make a counseling appointment but he/she doesn't want to go.
-How can I encourage him/her to get the needed help?
+- I've been trying to encourage my student to make a counseling appointment but they don’t want to go.
+How can I encourage them to get the needed help?

 - How long does it take to get an appointment?